jdoleary/Spellmasons/TasksCurrent.md

 - let our faction go before enemy units go

-- Bug: undoing SOME cards and redoing them in a different order didn't work as expected

-- Improve spell UI
-  - How to inform users the order of operations of the spell they cast
 - Add batching to card effects?
 - units need pathing, it's weird if they don't move at all
 - Terrain (stuck units move laterally?)